buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 - You restore 2 points to one of the target' \*\*s statistics.
 You recover 1 point if the loss was permanent.
 - Maximum Hit Points return to their normal value, but current Hit Points do not increase.
 - You are able to reduce Fatigue conditions by two degrees.

-It is not possible to benefit from more than one Greater Restoration per day.

 In case of magical conditions, perform a counterspell check (p. ) against the condition' \*\*s DC.